AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 Though internally **FileReader uses FileInputStream** and **FileWriter uses FileOutputStream** but here the major difference is that FileReader **reads two bytes at a time** and FileWriter **writes two bytes at a time**.

-In short the character streams can read and write from an input **character by character**.
+In short, the character streams can read and write from an input **character by character**.

 - Let's see the following example: